hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 This example provisions a basic Managed Kubernetes Cluster.
 Other examples of the `azurerm_kubernetes_cluster` resource can be found in [the `./examples/kubernetes` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/kubernetes).

-An example on how to attach a specific Container Registry to a Managed Kubernetes Cluster can be found in the docs for [azurerm_container_registry](container_registry.html).
+An example of how to attach a specific Container Registry to a Managed Kubernetes Cluster can be found in the docs for [azurerm_container_registry](container_registry.html).

 ```hcl
 resource "azurerm_resource_group" "example" {